Omaha Car Accident Hearing Damage Attorney

 Following a collision, you may experience ringing in your ear, pain from loud noises, and a decreased ability to hear.
 While you may attribute this to age, many car crashes can lead to sudden and acute hearing loss.
 Insurance companies may be resistant to paying compensation for these types of injuries, but with the right attorney, you may be able to include hearing damage in your auto accident claim.

 If you or someone you love has suffered hearing damage due to a negligent driver, you should not settle for a lowball offer from their insurance company.
-Instead, reach out to the Omaha hearing damage lawyer at Bottlinger Law L.L.C.
-With over a decade of experience representing car crash victims throughout Nebraska, we can thoroughly review your claim and advocate for the maximum available compensation on your behalf.
+Instead, reach out to the Omaha car accident hearing damage lawyer at Bottlinger Law L.L.C.
+With years of experience representing car crash victims throughout Nebraska, we can thoroughly review your claim and advocate for the maximum available compensation on your behalf.
 To get started on your claim today, call our office at (402) 505-8234.

 You might assume that a minor loss of hearing is nothing to worry about, but it can drastically impact your life.
 Hearing loss can feature a range of symptoms, ranging from an inability to hear softer noises to headaches to vertigo.
 You may have difficulties performing your duties at work, hearing your loved ones during casual conversations, or you may suffer from sudden onset pain.
 At the end of the day, these injuries are anything but minor.

 One of the most common types of ear injuries is tinnitus.
 Otherwise referred to as “ringing in the ear,” tinnitus essentially means you are hearing sounds that are not there.
 This can limit your ability to concentrate or hear other noises, and even be painful in severe cases.
 Tinnitus is difficult to treat, as it may only present itself for a few days or last for years.